samkearney/esta-ngl/docs/intensity_library/intensity_properties.rst

       "type": "propertydef"
       "class": "binary-intensity",
       "name": "Binary Intensity"
-      "description": "Represents an emitter intensity as an on/off state where "true" indicates "on"", "data_type": "boolean"
+      "description": "Represents an emitter intensity as an on/off state where \"true\" indicates \"on\"", "datatype": "boolean"
     }

 Instance Example